Worksoft Acquires AI-Powered SaaS Test Automation Platform eureQa

 “Providing outstanding end-to-end digital experiences for customers is becoming increasingly critical to our success,” said Badri Nittoor, Founder and CEO of eureQa.
 “Our combined capabilities provide customers with a flexible, resilient platform supporting validation and execution across the enterprise application landscape, enabling enterprises to accelerate release speed, reduce defects, and elevate user experiences.”

-To learn more, please join eureQa and Worksoft for a joint webinar highlighting how this combined solution will revolutionize how enterprises apply and deploy end-to-end automation to optimize business processes, future proof from business change and accelerate transformation.
+To learn more, please join eureQa and Worksoft for a joint webinar highlighting how this combined solution will revolutionize how enterprises apply and deploy end-to-end automation to optimize business processes to future proof from continuous change and accelerate transformation.

 About Worksoft